Teaching and Tutoring Volunteer Roles

 Conversation Group Facilitator

-Works with three to five immigrants and facilitates group meetings in which intermediate/advanced adult English language learners practice English conversation.
+Works with three to five students and facilitates group meetings in which intermediate/advanced adult English language learners practice English conversation.